-To continue the City's efforts to meet new and continuing priorities, the City of Lancaster will fund the following CDBG projects during the 2010 program year in support of its approved 2010-2015 Consolidated Plan five-year Strategic Plan.
-The new entitlement funding allocation for the 2010 program year is anticipated to be \$1,503,924.
+To continue the City's efforts to meet new and continuing priorities, the City of Lancaster will fund the following CDBG projects during the 2011 program year in support of its approved 2010-2015 Consolidated This is the second Action Plan in the 2010-2015 five-year Strategic Plan.
+The new entitlement funding allocation for the 2011 program year is anticipated to be \$1,419,000; however, the actual allocation amount may vary by 20% as CDBG 2011 entitlement amounts were not available.
+Any increases or decreases resulting from actual entitlement allocations will be applied equally to all proposed except for Section 108 loan obligations.